The Bankrate promise

 Some businesses, such as those in the music industry, envision the NFT as a future way to track the interest in a specific asset and then quickly pay the artists responsible for it.
 Similarly, when owners sell the asset to someone else, the original producer may even be able to take a cut of the sales price.
 Blockchain tech enables the hard-to-falsify record of ownership.

-NFTs are exploding in popularity
+NFTs exploded in popularity – then crashed

 “High-profile investors like Mark Cuban have been talking about them, the NBA is using them in their new Top Shot site, several major artists are jumping on board, and let’s not forget the nosebleed-level surges in cryptocurrency prices such as Bitcoin and Ethereum,” says Anthony Citrano, founder of Acquicent, an NFT marketplace.
 “It feels like a perfect storm here.”